YanzuWuu/EC601-proj1/README.md

 ####################################. update line  ###################################

 I combine the ffmpeg.sh command and googlevision.py into the main code: temp.py, and right now it can download images and have label on them, and create video at one time.

+And also if u want to run the program, don't forget to download the json file, it includes the permission of googlevision api.